Trench Crusade: A No Man’s Land of Possibility

 Whether ridding the last bastion of corruption by careless caretakers, purging dragons and worse from the dark places, uniting the Beings of the world against supernatural punishment, or making it back alive to the tavern with your plunder, you have the same chances as any angel or devil to leave your mark.

 By word and sword and spell you are judged.
-So rely on your adventuring fellows and roll your two dice in sacrifice to luck – you will need it.
+So rely on your adventuring fellows and roll your dice in sacrifice to luck – you will need it.

 Features